Founder / CEO

 Ryo Takahashi

 Born in Sydney.
 Ryo majored in Agricultural Economics at Tokyo University of Agriculture.
 After studying agriculture in the Philippines, he became interested in doing business with foreign countries, and after graduation, he joined a trading company specializing in seafood in Tsukiji.
 After joining the company, he purchased wild-caught seafood products from South America and other Asian countries and sold them to a number of businesses in Japan and abroad.
-Currently, he is working to get people of all ages interested in the seafood industry to balance sustainable seafood and business.

 Business Engagement Officer